nbren12/personal-website/content/post/loading_netCDFS/index.md

     1000 loops, best of 5: 2.15 ms per loop

-For this small amount of data, this process is MUCH slower than tensorflow's builtin `tf.io.parse_tensor` routine:
+For this small amount of data, this process is MUCH slower than TensorFlow's builtin `tf.io.parse_tensor` routine:

 ```python